The Rise of Language Models in Mining Software Repositories: A Survey: Potential Reproducibility and Reuse

-\begin{response}{Answer to RQ$_4$: To what extent do LM-based MSR studies support reproducibility and reuse?} LM-based MSR studies provide only partial support for reproducibility and reuse.
-While most studies share supplementary materials (74 out of 85), typically via GitHub (44), Zenodo (21), and figshare (5), reproducibility is hindered by the widespread reliance on proprietary models, with 21 studies (24.7\%) using them exclusively, 16 (18.8\%) combining them with open-source alternatives, and only six reporting cost-related information.
-Moreover, tool support remains limited and largely discontinued, with 21 tools proposed, of which 18 are publicly accessible, and only six updated beyond their release year. \end{response}
+\begin{response}{Answer to RQ$_4$: To what extent do LM-based MSR studies provide supplementary materials and tools for potential reproducibility and reuse?} The availability of supplementary materials and tools, together with the use of proprietary models, shows limited support for reproducibility and reuse.
+While most studies share supplementary materials (148 out of 177), typically via GitHub (81), Zenodo (44), and figshare (13), reproducibility is hindered by the widespread reliance on proprietary models, with 39 studies (22\%) using them exclusively, 54 (30.5\%) combining them with open-source alternatives, and only 18 reporting cost-related information.
+Moreover, tool support remains limited and largely discontinued, with 30 tools proposed, of which 25 are publicly accessible, and only seven updated beyond their release year. \end{response}